xmedook/editing-time-tracker/README.md

 The current version does not include export functionality, but this feature is planned for a future release.

 ## Changelog

+### 1.0.1
+- Fixed date format handling in reports to consistently use YYYY-MM-DD format
+- Added date format normalization to improve compatibility with different date inputs
+- Updated documentation with date format requirements

 ### 1.0.0
 - Initial release